KatrinDT/getting_cleaning_data/Codebook.md

-## Code book fpr data including variables, transformation and cleaning processes
+# Code book for data including variables, transformation and cleaning processes

-# Data Source
+## Data Source
 Data are collected from the accelerometers from the Samsung Galaxy S smartphone and are available here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-# Variables
+## Variables

 ## Transformations/ Data Cleaning
 Any processing applied to the data can be found in the code run_analysis.R.